Sinclair Research

-Sinclair Research Ltd is a British consumer electronics company founded by Clive Sinclair in Cambridge in the 1970s.
+Sinclair Research Ltd was a British consumer electronics company founded by Clive Sinclair in Cambridge in the 1970s.
 In 1980, the company entered the home computer market with the ZX80 at £99.95, at that time the cheapest personal computer for sale in the United Kingdom.
 A year later, the ZX81 became available through retailers, introducing home computing to a generation, with more than 1.5 million sold.
 In 1982 the ZX Spectrum was released, becoming the UK's best selling computer, and competing aggressively against Commodore and Amstrad.

 A combination of the failures of the Sinclair QL computer and the TV80 pocket television led to financial difficulties in 1985, and a year later Sinclair sold the rights to its computer products and brand name to Amstrad.
 Sinclair Research Ltd continued to exist as a one-man company, marketing Clive Sinclair's inventions.